Intarsia Knitting Demystified: How to Intarsia Knit

-Intarsia or “picture knitting” is a color-work technique used to create basic geometric shapes or complicated pictures in a knitted piece.
+Intarsia, or “picture knitting,” is a colorwork technique used to create basic geometric shapes or intricate pictures in a knitted piece.
 Intarsia knitting patterns can be worked in as few as two colors or as many as needed for a given design.
-Unlike Fair Isle knitting, in which small repeating patterns are created by alternating two strands of yarn in different colors across a row, intarsia knit designs are generally free-form, and each area of color is worked from an individual ball, bobbin, or length of yarn.
+Unlike Fair Isle knitting, in which small repeating patterns are created by alternating two strands of yarn in different colors across a row, intarsia knit designs are generally free-form, and each area of color is worked from an individual ball, bobbin or length of yarn.
 When a color is not in use, it is dropped to the wrong side of the work until it is needed again on the next row for its designated stitches.

 Intarsia knitting patterns are generally worked from a chart in which each stitch is represented by a colored square or a square containing a color symbol.
 Charts for very large intarsia projects can even show every stitch of an entire knitted piece.
 If only one area of the project features an intarsia motif, then the chart will usually show only the stitches and rows used for the motif itself, and the instructions should tell you where to position it.
 Although most patterns are worked in stockinette stitch, there’s no reason not to explore the possibilities of texture stitches in intarsia knit patterns.